Walter Cronkite: Personal life

 Cronkite was married for nearly 65 years to Mary Elizabeth 'Betsy' Maxwell Cronkite, from March 30, 1940, until her death from cancer on March 15, 2005.
 They had three children: Nancy Cronkite, Mary Kathleen "Kathy" Cronkite, and Walter Leland (Chip) Cronkite III (who is married to actress Deborah Rush).
 Cronkite dated singer Joanna Simon from 2005 to 2009.
 A grandson, Walter Cronkite IV, worked at CBS and currently serves as director of communications at the Structured Finance Association.
 Cronkite's cousin is former Mayor of Kansas City and 2008 Democratic nominee for Missouri's 6th congressional district Kay Barnes.

 Cronkite helmed the in July 1997.

 Cronkite was an accomplished sailor and enjoyed sailing coastal waters of the United States in his custom-built 48-foot Sunward Wyntje.
 Cronkite was a member of the United States Coast Guard Auxiliary, with the honorary rank of commodore.
-Throughout the 1950s, he was an aspiring sports car racer, even racing in the 1959 12 Hours of Sebring.
+Throughout the 1950s, he was an aspiring sports car racer and participated in the 1959 12 Hours of Sebring.

 Cronkite was an Episcopalian.
 He briefly considered entering the ministry before deciding to embark on a career in journalism.

 Cronkite was reported to be a fan of the game Diplomacy, which was rumored to be Henry Kissinger's favorite game.

 Death

 In June 2009, Cronkite was reported to be terminally ill.
 He died on July 17, 2009, at his home in New York City aged 92.
 He is believed to have died from cerebrovascular disease.

 Cronkite's funeral took place on July 23, 2009, at St. Bartholomew's Church in midtown Manhattan, New York City.
-Among many journalists who attended were Tom Brokaw, Connie Chung, Katie Couric, Charles Gibson, Matt Lauer, Dan Rather, Andy Rooney, Morley Safer, Diane Sawyer, Bob Schieffer, Meredith Vieira, Barbara Walters, and Brian Williams.
+Among many journalists who attended were Tom Brokaw, Connie Chung, Katie Couric, Charles Gibson, Dan Rather, Andy Rooney, Morley Safer, Diane Sawyer, Bob Schieffer, Meredith Vieira, and Barbara Walters.
 At his funeral, his friends noted his love of music, including, recently, drumming.
-He was cremated and his remains buried next to his wife, Betsy, in the family plot in Kansas City.
+He was cremated and his remains buried next to those of his wife, Betsy, in the family plot in Kansas City.

 A memorial service for Cronkite was held at Lincoln Center in New York City on September 9, 2009.
 Presidents Barack Obama and Bill Clinton eulogized him, as did CBS presidents Les Moonves and Howard Stringer, Nick Clooney, Tom Brokaw, Katie Couric, Buzz Aldrin, and Bob Schieffer, among others.
 Obama said Cronkite "was a voice of certainty in a world that was growing more and more uncertain.
 And through it all, he never lost the integrity or the plainspoken speaking style that he gained growing up in the heartland."